List of NFL rivalries: Missouri Governor's Cup: Kansas City Chiefs vs. St. Louis Cardinals/St. Louis Rams

-San Francisco 49ers vs. Las Vegas Raiders
+Battle of the Bay: San Francisco 49ers vs. Oakland Raiders

 When the Raiders were located in Oakland, California, just across San Francisco Bay from the 49ers, this series was known as the "Battle of the Bay" until the Raiders moved to Las Vegas.
 Preseason games were often held annually until fan violence broke out in 2011.
-The 49ers currently lead the all-time series 8–7.
+The 49ers led the all-time series 8–7.

 Instate rivalries

 New York Giants vs. New York Jets

-The Giants lead the all-time series 8–6 as of November 10, 2019.
+The Giants lead the all-time series 8–7 as of October 29, 2023.

 Miami Dolphins vs. Tampa Bay Buccaneers

 The Buccaneers lead the all-time regular-season series 7–5.

-Dallas Cowboys vs. Houston Texans/Houston Oilers/Dallas Texans
+Texas Governor's Cup: Dallas Cowboys vs. Houston Texans/Houston Oilers; Dallas Texans vs Houston Oilers

-The Cowboys lead their series with the Texans 7–6 and won their series with the Oilers 18–13.
+The Cowboys lead the regular season series with the Texans 4–3 and won their regular season series with the Oilers 5–3.
+The Oilers won the regular season series with the Dallas Texans 4–3 but lost their one post-season matchup, the 1962 American Football League Championship Game.

-Pittsburgh Steelers vs. Philadelphia Eagles
+Philadelphia Eagles vs. Pittsburgh Steelers

-The Eagles lead the all-time series 49–29–3.
+The Eagles lead the all-time series 50–29–3.

-Los Angeles Raiders/Los Angeles Chargers vs. Los Angeles Rams
+The Battle of Los Angeles: Los Angeles Rams vs. Los Angeles Raiders/Chargers

-Initially, the Los Angeles Raiders and Rams were considered to be competing in the "Battle of Los Angeles" during the Raiders’ tenure in Los Angeles from 1982–94.
+Initially, the Los Angeles Rams and Raiders were considered to be competing in the Battle of Los Angeles during the Raiders’ tenure in Los Angeles from 1982–1994.
 However, the rivalry ended as the Rams moved to St. Louis and the Raiders returned to Oakland in the mid-1990s.